About

 • AWS Route53

-NAT Gateways, Application load balancers with AWS Cognito + MFA.
-Uplifted all their current applications.
-Setup instance profiles, Systems Manager, and cloudwatch agents.
-New applications were rolled out to new infrastructure, and major version updates for Gitlab, Elasticsearch, Kibana, Logstash, Wazuh, Greenbone Security Manager, Nessus, and Gophish.
+Full infrastructure uplift into a three-tier VPC.
+NAT Gateways, Application Load Balancers with Cognito + MFA.
+Set up instance profiles, Systems Manager, and CloudWatch agents.
+Major version updates for GitLab, Elasticsearch, Kibana, Logstash, Wazuh, Greenbone Security Manager, Nessus, and Gophish.

 • AWS VPC